Katie-Swinea/CapstoneStarterRepo/Documentation/Signoffs/Image_Processing.md

 ME = 1.96 * 0.5/1 = 0.98 pixels

-for the pixel measurments this is
+for the pixel measurements this is

 0.05118 * 0.98 = 0.050764 inches for the height and 0.05155 * 0.98 = 0.050519 inches for the width

 This means you can expect about a pixel's worth of error for each pixel.
-This combined with taking all the pixel locations and averagingthem together will provide a one inch accuracy for the golf ball's position.
-These calculations are basic arthemetic and should be O(1).
+This combined with taking all the pixel locations and averaging them together will provide a one inch accuracy for the golf ball's position.
+These calculations are basic arithmetic and should be O(1).
 Counting the pixels is another O(n) operation, but the n number of pixels is significantly smaller due to the altered array from detecting the object.

 *Speed*

-The camera that is being used is an 1920 by 1080 pixels.
+The camera that is being used is 1920 by 1080 pixels.
 Benchmarks for the Jetson Nano Developer Kit show that for a 1920 by 1080 pixel image can resize images in 10 ms [7].

 ![Function](../Images/Image_Processing/Benchmarks.PNG)

 This is an iterative process with O(n) time so it can be assumed other iterative processes with similar computation complexities will have the same runtime.
-The function for color detections, cleaning up the image, assigning an edge value to each pixel, finding the countours, and any neccessary filtering are all iterative.
+The function for color detections, cleaning up the image, assigning an edge value to each pixel, finding the contours, and any necessary filtering are all iterative.
 Each will run for 10 ms for a total of 50 ms to detect the golf ball.
 The camera takes in 30 frames per second so it takes 33.33 ms to get a new image.
 The USB cord connecting the processor and camera processes data at 5 Gbs.
-Each pixel is 8 bits and has 2 color repersentation bytes so the total is
+Each pixel is 8 bits and has 2 color representation bytes so the total is

 8 * 2 * 1080 * 1920 = 0.03318 Gb.